 God is real.
 He is the creator of everything, and He is the creator of you.
 God is also good.
-But he is not good according to man’s judgement of what good is.
+But he is not good according to man’s judgement of what is good.
 He is good according to His own standard.
-And in that God is good, he is necessarily just.
+And part of God’s goodness is His justice.
 He judges all things rightly, according to His standard, which is ultimate.
-And there we, his creation, find ourselves in an overwhelming predicament, for we are not good, according to God’s judgements.
-God’s justice rightly condemns us because all have broken His law.
+And there we, his creation, find ourselves in an overwhelming predicament, for we are not good when measured against His judgements.
+God’s justice then rightly condemns us because we all have broken His law.
 But there is good news!
 God loved this world in such a way that we do not have to abide in God’s wrath.
-He sent His son to pray the price for our sin.
+He sent His son to pay the price for our sin.
 That, dear children, is the best news you will ever hear.

 Yet, here is the problem for sinful man, even in light of God’s Gospel.
-Here I will let the Bible speak, for I do not want you to think it is me saying this:
+I will let the Bible speak, for I do not want you to think it is me saying this:

 What shall we say then?
 Is there injustice on God’s part?
 By no means!
 For he says to Moses, “I will have mercy on whom I have mercy, and I will have compassion on whom I have compassion.”
 So then it [salvation] depends not on human will or exertion, but on God, who has mercy.
 (Rm 9:15-16)